-In association with its local provider network, DAODAS has embarked on creating and implementing a workforce-development plan for prevention and treatment professionals.
-These plans include detailing core competencies needed to perform job activities, but also addresses activities to recruit, hire and retain competent staff.
-These workforce-development plans also assess workforce capabilities and capacity needs, required skill levels and staffing patterns.
+In association with its local provider network, DAODAS has embarked on the creation and implementation of a workforce-development plan for prevention and treatment professionals.
+These plans include detailing core competencies needed to perform job activities, but also address activities to recruit, hire, and retain competent staff.
+These workforce-development plans also assess workforce capabilities and capacity needs, required skill levels, and staffing patterns.
 The barrier here is attracting graduating professionals into a market-driven system in which private employers may offer higher salaries.
-In addition, many local providers initially employ competent individuals who receive commensurate training, only to find that the individuals leave for higher paying positions in various state and/or private systems.
+In addition, many local providers initially employ competent individuals who receive commensurate training, only to find that the individuals leave for higher-paying positions in various state and/or private systems.

 From the state perspective, the department has done well in recruiting and retaining its employees.
-The hiring process includes a comprehensive round of interviews held to ensure that the knowledge, skills and abilities are evident, plus that the individual fits into the agency culture.
-Once hired, orientation is provided, a comprehensive EPMS is developed, and cross-training begins.
-The average time of service for a DAODAS employee is 13 years; this indicates that retention activities for state departmental employees do work.
+The hiring process includes a comprehensive round of interviews held to ensure that the knowledge, skills, and abilities are evident, plus that the individual fits into the agency culture.
+Once hired, orientation is provided, a comprehensive Employee Performance Management System is developed, and cross-training begins.
+The average time of service for a DAODAS employee is 14 years; this indicates that retention activities for state departmental employees do work.

 5.5.
 How does the workforce performance management system, including feedback to and from employees, support high performance and contribute to the achievement of the action plans?
-5.9.
-How does employee training contribute to the achievement of agency action plans?

 While supervisors are responsible for completing the Employee Performance Management System (EPMS), the employee plays an essential role by providing feedback to ensure that his/her EPMS evaluation captures all major accomplishments and effectively describes the employee's performance.
 As a result of year-to-year evaluations, employees also go through a planning stage to look at their actual job duties and what is expected of them, thereby allowing employees to maximize their potential to receive high performance ratings.
-The EPMS, and thus identified training, is tied to the success of the agency' action plans, strategic goals, budget request and budget activities.
+The EPMS, and thus identified training, is tied to the success of the agency' action plans, strategic goals, budget request, and budget activities.

-5.6.
-How does the development and learning system for leaders address the following: a) development of personal leadership attributes; b) development of organizational knowledge; c) ethical practices; and d) core competencies, strategic challenges, new employee orientation and accomplishment of action plans?
+- 5.6.
+How does the development and learning system for leaders address the following: a) development of personal leadership attributes; b) development of organizational knowledge; c) ethical practices; and d) core competencies, strategic challenges, new employee orientation and accomplishment of action plans? - 5.10.

-5.10.
 How does the agency evaluate the effectiveness of the workforce and leader training and developmental systems?

-During FY09, the Executive Management Team implemented a "Job Accountability Process" that assisted the team in setting mutual expectations on individual activities, results, action plans and performance standards.
+During FY09, the Executive Management Team implemented a "Job Accountability Process" that assisted the team in setting mutual expectations on individual activities, results, action plans, and performance standards.
 This has greatly assisted the leadership in setting direction and course for achieving the agency's overall mission.
 This training addressed personal attributes.
+The activities, results, action plans, and performance standards continued during FY10 and assisted in leadership training and developmental systems.